-Based on preliminary estimates, as of the date of this report, we believe that the replacement value of the equipment and plant lost or damaged in the fire could be over \$30 million excluding any business interruption cost recovery.
-Assets on our balance sheet as of June 30, 2020 that were not affected by the fire total approximately \$38 million in book value, including the battery breaker, melting kettles, kiln, filter presses, mixing and storage tanks, water recovery system and the building infrastructure plus the land.
+Based on estimates, as of the date of this report, we believe that the replacement value of the equipment and plant lost or damaged in the fire could be as much as \$30 million excluding any business interruption cost recovery.
+Assets on our balance sheet as of September 30, 2020 that were not affected by the fire total approximately \$37 million in book value, including the battery breaker, melting kettles, kiln, filter presses, mixing and storage tanks, water recovery system and the building infrastructure plus the land.
 We have \$50 million dollars in combined property, equipment and business interruption insurance.
-Initial estimates for property, plant and business interruption claims may reach total limits.
-However, this number could change pending detailed analysis and review.

-Pursuant to the loan agreement with Veritex Community Bank, or Veritex, the successor in interest to Green Bank, N.A., for approximately \$9.1 million (\$8.6 million net of issuance costs), Veritex is the loss payee on our insured claims and all funds are paid directly to Veritex, which in turn disburses the proceeds to us subject to their approval.
+Pursuant to the loan agreement with Veritex Community Bank, or Veritex, the successor in interest to Green Bank, N.A., for approximately \$9.1 million (\$8.5 million net of issuance costs), Veritex is the loss payee on our insured claims and all funds are paid directly to Veritex, which in turn disburses the proceeds to us subject to their approval.
 In March 2020, we entered into a memorandum of agreement with Veritex pursuant to which the parties agreed on the allocation of funds from collected insurance payments.
-Pursuant to the memorandum of agreement, 90% of the initial \$5 million and 55% of the next \$7.5 million of insurance proceeds were allocated to us, and the balance was allocated towards the retirement of the Veritex loan.
-Thereafter, 60% of the next \$12.5 million of insurance proceeds will be allocated to us, and the balance towards the repayment of the Veritex loan, until such time as the Veritex loan has been paid in full, after which 100% of all future insurance payouts will be disbursed directly to us.
+Pursuant to the memorandum of agreement, 90% of the initial \$5 million and 55% of the next \$7.5 million of insurance proceeds were allocated to us and the balance towards the retirement of the Veritex loan.
+Thereafter, 60% of the next \$12.5 million of insurance proceeds have been and will be allocated to us, and the balance towards the repayment of the Veritex loan, until such time as the Veritex loan has been paid in full, after which 100% of all future insurance payouts will be disbursed directly to us.

-As of the date of this report, of the \$15.0 million of insurance proceeds received from our insurance carriers, Veritex has put into escrow \$4.875 million and we have received \$10.125 million.
-We expect the insurance carriers to pay an additional \$10.0 to \$15.0 million in insurance proceeds over the next three to six months, of which we should receive \$6.0 to \$11.0 million.
-This estimate is based upon the cadence of receipts to date.
+As of September 30, 2020, of the \$21.8 million of insurance proceeds received from our insurance carriers, Veritex has put into escrow \$7.6 million and we have received \$14.2 million.
+We expect the insurance carriers to pay additional amounts up to our current claims and complete total payments over the next three to six months.
 We intend to vigorously pursue receipt of insurance proceeds to satisfy in full all of our property, casualty and business interruption losses, subject to the coverage limits.